HEALTH LITERACY MONTH | OCTOBER

 - Talk to local schools and request that kids are taught about health literacy and education so they are prepared as they get older.

 Helen Osborne founded Health Literacy Month in 1999.
-She said the theme for Health Literacy Month is “Be a Health Literacy Hero.”
+She said the theme is “Be a Health Literacy Hero.”